Linaro/lava/doc/v2/dispatcher-testing.rst

 classes is to use a unit test.
 To run a single unit-test, for example test_function in a class called TestExtra in a file called test_extra.py, use::

- $ python3 -m unittest -v -c -f lava_dispatcher.test.test_extra.TestExtra.test_function
+ $ python3 -m unittest -v -c -f lava_dispatcher.tests.test_extra.TestExtra.test_function

 Example python code: